Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Interpretability of branch-point intermediates

 \section{Interpretability of branch-point intermediates}

 Interpretability is a particularly useful tool for understanding data, and is a cornerstone of AI for science.
-Unfortunately, there is limited work (if any) that attempts to improve and leverage diffusion-model interpretability.
-By explicitly encoding branch points, a branched diffusion model offers unique insight into the relationship between different classes and individual objects from a generative perspective.
+Unfortunately, there is limited work (if any) that attempts to improve or leverage diffusion-model interpretability.
+By explicitly encoding branch points, a branched diffusion model offers unique insight into the relationship between classes and individual objects from a generative perspective.

 In the forward-diffusion process of a branched diffusion model, two branches meet at a branch point when the classes become sufficiently noisy such that they cannot be distinguished from each other.
-Symmetrically, in the reverse-diffusion process, branch points are where distinct classes split off and begin reverse diffusing along different trajectories.
-Thus, for two similar classes (or two sets of classes), the reverse-diffusion intermediate at a branch point naturally encodes features which are shared (or otherwise intermediate or interpolated) between the two classes (or sets of classes).
+Symmetrically, in reverse diffusion, branch points are where distinct classes split off and begin reverse diffusing along different trajectories.
+Thus, for two similar classes (or two sets of classes), the reverse-diffusion intermediate at a branch point encodes features which are shared (or otherwise intermediate or interpolated) between the two classes (or sets of classes).

 In particular, hybrid intermediates represent partially reverse-diffused objects right before a branch splits into two distinct classes.
-Formally, for two classes $c_{1}$ and $c_{2}$, let $t_{b}$ be the first branch point (earliest in diffusion time) in which $c_{1}$ and $c_{2}$ are both in the same branch.
-We define a \textit{hybrid object} between classes $c_{1}$ and $c_{2}$ as the generated object from reverse diffusion following Algorithm \ref{suppalg:sample} from time $T$ until time $t_{b}$ for either $c_{1}$ or $c_{2}$ (it does not matter which, since we stop at $t_{b}$).
+Formally, consider the set of all branches $\{(s_{i}, t_{i}, C_{i})\}$.
+For two classes $c_{1}$ and $c_{2}$, let $t_{b}$ be the earliest branch point where $c_{1}$ and $c_{2}$ are both in the same branch.
+We define a \textit{hybrid object} $x_{h}$ between $c_{1}$ and $c_{2}$ as an object sampled from the partially diffused distribution at $t_{b}$, conditioned on $c_{1}$ or $c_{2}$.